HohlbeinLab/sSMLMAnalyzer/README.md

 The required columns are: frame, x, y, intensity.

 The ImageJ plugin features a module that tries to determine the angle of the grating, as well as the wavelength range used to detect pairs.
 These values can also be determined manually by following the instructions in AngleDistance.md.
+This feature might not work properly when a low number of frames is provided.

+All settings input and calculated are written an XML file when saving is enabled.

 The settings and their effects are as follows:
 The start and end settings will calculate any value that is unset(=0).